0xCiel/linkvertise-antibypasser/README.md

-just an anti bypass for linkvertise written in python
+just an anti-bypass for linkvertise written in python